With California move, mandatory worker retirement plans gain momentum

-CHICAGO The Social Security Administration needs to up its game when it comes to helping retirees decide when to claim their benefits.

-CHICAGO The movement to require employers to offer retirement plans to their workers just took a big leap forward.
+CHICAGO (Reuters) - The movement to require employers to offer retirement plans to their workers just took a big leap forward.

 California Governor Jerry Brown signed legislation last week launching the state’s Secure Choice plan - a government-sponsored retirement savings vehicle that would be offered to employees of most companies that do not have their own workplace retirement plan.